 The subject site has been historically used for residential purposes and is currently occupied by a dwelling house.
 The immediate surrounding area comprises of residential uses and are also unlikely result in contamination spreading onto the subject site.
+A Stage 1 and Stage 2 assessment report accompanies this application.

 In this regard, due consideration has been applied in relation to the provisions of the SEPP.
 The subject site is therefore considered to be suitable to accommodate the centre based child care facility.